rezahabibi96/GitBook/articles/reinforcement-learning/chapter-5-monte-carlo-methods.md

 ## Greedy vs Epsilon-Greedy Policies

-There are several variants of MC-based RL, such as MC basic, MC exploring start, and MC $\epsilon$-greedy, but the underlying idea is similar among all of them.
+There are several variants of MC-based RL, such as MC basic, MC exploring start, and MC $$\epsilon$$-greedy, but the underlying idea is similar among all of them.
 Therefore, understanding MC basic is sufficient from my perspective.

-However, it is important to understand greedy policies vs $\epsilon$-greedy policies:
+However, it is important to understand greedy policies vs $$\epsilon$$-greedy policies:

 - In the policy improvement or policy update step, the greedy policy always chooses the action with the highest action value for every state, leaving other actions underrepresented (less exploration, more exploitation)
-- On the other hand, the $\epsilon$-greedy policy seeks to balance the trade-off between exploitation and exploration through the parameter $\epsilon$
+- On the other hand, the $$\epsilon$$-greedy policy seeks to balance the trade-off between exploitation and exploration through the parameter $$\epsilon$$

-If $\epsilon \rightarrow 0$, it becomes greedy (exploitation).
-However, when $\epsilon \rightarrow 1$, it becomes uniform (exploration)
+If $$\epsilon \rightarrow 0$$, it becomes greedy (exploitation).
+However, when $$\epsilon \rightarrow 1$$, it becomes uniform (exploration)

 $$
 \pi(a|s) =